joncinque/solana-program-rosetta/README.md

 we can subtract 2500 CUs from each program to see the actual cost of the program logic.

+### Token

-* Token: a reduced instruction set from SPL-Token.
+A reduced instruction set from SPL-Token.
 Includes an entrypoint, instruction deserialization, and account serde.
 The Rust version is the full SPL Token program.

   * Initialize Mint